Pulmonary Fibrosis | Symptoms | Causes | Risk Factors | Diagnosis | Treatment | Prevention

 • Avoid excess stress.

-What Are the Tips for Prevention?
+What Are the Tips for Prevention of Pulmonary Fibrosis?

 A few cases of pulmonary fibrosis may not be preventable.
 Other cases are connected to natural and behavioral hazard components that can be controlled.
-Follow these tips to lower your chance of getting the disease:
+Follow these tips to lower the chance of getting the disease:

 • Avoid smoking.